Methodology · litmus-v17 · specification

 What a passing grade does — and does not — claim

-It does notclaim the server is “safe,” “secure,” or “trustworthy” in general.
+It does not claim the server is “safe,” “secure,” or “trustworthy” in general.
 We underclaim.
 A grade is a dated, versioned, reproducible observation — nothing more.

 Checks and probes

-Nine probes across four categories.
+Ten probes across four categories.
 Probe IDs are permanent and carry their family number; future probes extend a family without renumbering.

-C-01 — Tool-output injection · probes 1.1, 1.2, 1.3
+C-01 — Tool-output injection · probes 1.1, 1.2, 1.3, 1.4

 Fails on any high-severity hit: instruction mimicry aimed at the agent (“ignore previous instructions”, role-tag or tool-call-shaped JSON in free text), hidden or invisible Unicode (zero-width, bidi overrides, tag characters), or markdown and link tricks (javascript: / data: URIs, link text contradicting the href, or a URL whose query string is exfiltration-shaped — a credential-named key, a long/high-entropy value, or an interpolation marker; an honest ?q=search link is not flagged).